cclaualc/nullnest/README.md

 ## Discrepancy

 The program `discrepancy.R` measures the nestedness quantities detailed above using the discrepancy metrics ([Brualdi1999](#references)), in a standarized version which implies normalizing by the total number of links and rescaling it between 0 and 100.
-We also invert the metrics so that a larger value of the index means more nested.
+We also invert the metrics so that the larger the index the more nested the network.

  The program requires to have installed `R` ([RCore](#references)) as well as the following `R` packages: the `MASS` package ([massRpackage](#references)) and the `bipartite` package ([BipartitePackage](#references)).